SPEITCoder/CAN-PR2/ex4.md

 INFO  [openDLX]: Jumps correctly predicted: 99 mispredicted: 26 misprediction rate: 20,8%
 ```

-We can see that the number of prediction are both 125 and 1 bit prediction has higher misprediction rate.
+We can see that the number of predictions are both 125 and the 1 bit prediction approach has a higher misprediction rate.

 + Detail